launchcodedev/germinator/docs/src/intro.md

 1. Seed entries (which map to database rows) should be _globally_ uniquely identifiable via `$id`
 2. Seeds are a collection of these entries, divided into an unordered pool of files
-3. Insertion order is defined by foreign key references, and otherwise will be resolved optimally
+3. Insertion order is defined by foreign keys, and otherwise will be resolved optimally
-4. Seed entries can be marked as "synchronize", which ensures that they can be edited later
+4. Seed entries can be marked as "synchronized", which allows them to be edited and deleted
-5. Seed files should be ergonomic and easy to read, providing naming scheme support
+5. Seed files should be ergonomic and easy to read, with naming strategy support

 ## Features